Expressions of interest for hosts are now open

 Benefits for employers include establishing relationships with ANU, increased awareness of new and innovative ideas, gaining assistance for projects and building connections with potential employees.

 The focus of the ANIP internship is a research report produced by the student on a topic that is identified by the host and agreed by the intern and the ANIP Director.
-Interns may participate in a range of workplace activities and will attend regular workshops on campus during the placement to assist with research methods, communication skills and policy analysis.
+Interns may participate in a range of workplace activities and will attend workshops on campus during the placement to assist with research methods, communication skills and policy analysis.

 Once the research proposal has been finalised, the role of the workplace supervisor is to provide ongoing advice and counsel whilst ANU academics supervise the research content and course assessment of the project.
 Assistance by the workplace supervisor could include suggestions about references/source materials or about individuals to consult/interview, or counsel about evaluation of information gathered.